What’s Going On in LBUSD? Start Here.

 November is coming, and by the time campaign mailers arrive, everyone will have a slogan.

 The work now is to understand the substance before the slogans take over.
-That means reading the actual materials, attending meetings when possible, following what is happening here, and staying connected with other parents and community members who care about where LBUSD is headed.
+That means reading the actual materials, attending meetings when possible, staying informed about what is happening here, and staying connected with other parents and community members who care about where LBUSD is headed.

 FUEL (Families Unified for Education in Laguna) is one place to do that.
-It is a local parent and community group focused on supporting responsible school board leadership, protecting LBUSD’s strengths, and helping voters stay informed before November.
+It is a local parent and community group focused on supporting responsible school board leadership, protecting LBUSD’s strengths, and helping voters stay informed before the November election.

 LBUSD’s future should be shaped by people who understand that public schools are not just budgets, buildings, test scores, or board agendas.
 They are children, families, teachers, staff, trust, and community.